Green Residence Halls

 - Dashboard kiosks to monitor energy consumption of different floors and rooms

 The newest residence hall to be constructed on campus, the Honors Residence, was completed in 2009, houses 537 residents and has been certified LEED Gold by the US Green Building Council.
 This residence hall features a laundry room, kitchen and multiple community and study rooms for residents' use.
-The Honors Residence features three classrooms, an academic advising office, faculty offices and the Honeycomb Café.
+The Honors Residence features three residential meeting rooms, an academic advising office, faculty offices and the Honeycomb Café.
 It also has a storm water detention system to prevent large rain events from overwhelming the city system during heavy thunderstorms.
 More details about the Honors Residence can be found in the handbook.

 Patterson Hall was originally built in 1962 and was renovated in 2011, converting the traditional-style hall to a suite-style arrangement.
 Patterson Hall houses 544 residents and has over 186,000 square feet.
 The University is on track to attain LEED Silver certification by the US Green Building Council, but is anticipating LEED Gold certification.
-The residence hall features a kitchen on every floor, multiple community rooms, two classrooms, laundry facilities and a cyber lounge.
+The residence hall features a kitchen on every floor, multiple community rooms, two residential meeting rooms, laundry facilities and a cyber lounge.
 One unique feature is the "WattStopper" lighting control program which allows University Housing to set specific hours for lights to be on and off, helping to conserve more energy.
 More details about Patterson Hall can be found on the building features card.

 West (Green) Quad